Prepare Your Data

 But for your DTC Electronics assignment you’re going to prepare your data without the dataflow, using a dataset recipe.

-Use the recipe editor, a user interface tool, to create dataset recipes that take data from existing datasets, prepare it, and output the results to a new dataset.
+Use Data Prep, a user interface tool, to create dataset recipes that take data from existing datasets, prepare it, and output the results to a new dataset.
 Use a recipe to combine data from multiple datasets, bucket the data, add formula fields, and cleanse the data by transforming field values.
 You can remove fields and filter rows that you don’t need before you create the target dataset.

 When you create a recipe, you specify the transformations, or steps, that you want to perform on a source.
 The source can be one or more datasets or—although not covered here—connected objects.
 When you run the recipe, it applies these transformations and outputs the results to a new target dataset.